arhohuttunen/starter-academic/content/tutorial/junit-5-tutorial/basics/junit-5-gradle-example/index.md

 apply plugin: 'org.junit.platform.gradle.plugin'
 ```

-We also need the JUnit Jupiter test engine in the test runtime classpath like shown before.

 Now we have the setup for writing and running JUnit 5 tests with older versions of Gradle.